dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-properties-overview.md

 :::code language="csharp" source="./snippets/designer-properties-overview/csharp/CompassRose.cs" id="browsable":::
 :::code language="vb" source="./snippets/designer-properties-overview/vb/CompassRose.vb" id="browsable":::

+> [NOTE]
+> Complex properties that can't be implicitly converted to and from a string require a type converter.

 ## Serialized properties

 Properties set on a control are serialized into the designer's code-behind file.
 This happens when the value of a property is set to something other than its default value.